 For centuries, the education of deaf children has been focused on teaching them to speak.
 It was broadly believed that only a spoken language would allow deaf individuals to develop within society.
 Thankfully, the speech-exclusive approach is becoming a thing of the past with sign language education becoming the right of Deaf communities.
-It is now widely recognized that only sign languages can be true first languages for people with hearing impairments.
+It is now widely recognized that only sign languages can be true first languages for deaf people.

 However, despite the growing awareness and advancements in science, a number of technical challenges still prohibit the full inclusion of deaf individuals.
-There are several gaps in enabling technology that must be addressed:
+There are several gaps in enabling technologies that must be addressed:

 - There are no robust machine translation systems to and from sign languages capable of dealing with language content outside of very narrow domains that could facilitate barrier-free participation of deaf individuals in various activities and situations.

 - There are no systems for sign language animation (signing avatars) that go beyond the typical grammar representation for clause formation.

 - There are no robust sign language recognition systems that can handle big data, e.g., sign language videos.